-Building basements, such as walkout basements, are already pricey; removal of it can cost even more.
+Building basements, such as walkout basements, are already pricey; removal of them can cost even more.

 Typically, you are given a specific period of time by your local building department to remove all of the completed work.

-Additional fines will be charged if the work is not removed by the scheduled date of the next inspection.
+They will impose additional fines if you do not remove the work by the scheduled date of the next inspection.

 Home Value Reduction